Moatazg/moatazg.github.io/about.md

 ### 4. Simplifying Complex Mathematical Models
 Focus on parametric PDEs with high-dimensional parameter spaces, formulated at the level of the solution operator and associated spectral maps.
 Develop certified reduced models that balance fidelity and cost via parameter-aware adaptive sampling and rigorous a posteriori control, while treating spectral structure (eigenvalue branches and eigenspaces) as a primary output for stable mode tracking and provable complexity/accuracy guarantees.

+# Publications & Manuscripts

+### Published
+- **On the Matching of Eigensolutions to Parametric PDEs**
+  *M. Alghamdi, F. Bertrand, D. Boffi, F. Bonizzoni, A. Halim, G. Priyadarshi*.
+  Presented at the **ECCOMAS Congress, Oslo (2022)**.
+  Introduced a methodology for reliably pairing eigensolutions arising in parametric PDEs, providing a framework for tracking spectral changes under parameter variations.

+- **A Greedy Model Order Reduction Method for Parametric Elliptic PDEs**
+  *M. Alghamdi, D. Boffi, F. Bonizzoni*.
+  Submitted to *Journal of Computational and Applied Mathematics*.
+  Develops a certified greedy algorithm for efficiently constructing reduced-order models in high-dimensional parameter domains, with explicit error estimates and complexity guarantees.

+- **Data-Driven Method for Parametric PDE Eigenvalue Problems Using Gaussian Processes**
+  *M. Alghamdi, F. Bertrand, D. Boffi, A. Halim*.
+  Submitted to *Computational Methods in Applied Mathematics*.
+  Proposes a GP-based surrogate modeling framework to approximate eigenvalue trajectories in parametric PDEs, improving accuracy in non-affine, irregular parameter regimes.

+### In Preparation / Ongoing Work
+- **Robust and Efficient Tracking of Eigensolutions in High-Dimensional Parameter Domains**
+  *M. Alghamdi, D. Boffi, F. Bonizzoni*.
+In preparation.
+  Focuses on scalable algorithms for detecting and following eigensolution branches in very high-dimensional spaces, with an emphasis on robustness against parameter irregularities.

+- **Learning-Informed Greedy Algorithms**
+  Extending certified greedy frameworks with machine learning tools (Gaussian Processes, neural networks) to automate eigensolution classification and accelerate parameter selection in complex non-affine settings.

+- **Tensor-Train Methods for Parametric Eigenvalue Problems**
+  Representing families of eigenvectors in Tensor-Train (TT) format to exploit multilinear structure, combined with TT-based sampling strategies as an alternative to sparse grids.

+- **Hybrid TT + Neural Networks + Gaussian Processes**
+  Investigating how TT compression can improve the scalability of neural networks and Gaussian Processes for surrogate modeling in very high-dimensional domains.

+- **Symbolic Detection of Discrete Symmetries in Evolution Equations**
+  Developing Mathematica-based algorithms to uncover hidden symmetries in PDEs, going beyond traditional variational or Lie symmetry methods, in order to reduce modeling complexity.

+---

+# Conferences and Workshops

+### Conferences
+- ECCOMAS, Oslo (2022) — Contributed Talk
+- 29th Biennial Numerical Analysis Conference, Strathclyde (2023) — Contributed Talk
+- 28th International Conference on Domain Decomposition Methods (2024) — Contributed Talk
+- 7th Chilean Workshop on Numerical Analysis of PDEs (2024) — Contributed Talk
+- Lions-Magenes Days, Pavia (2024) — Poster
+- European Congress of Mathematics (ECM), Seville (2024) — Invited Talk

+### Workshops and Schools
+- NumPDE Workshop, KAUST (2025) — Contributed Talk
+- ICTP Summer School on Advances in Condensed Matter Physics, Samarkand (2019)

+---
+# Teaching Experience

+### Teaching Experience
+- **Graduate Teaching Assistant**
+  AMCS 131 (Vector Calculus & Differential Equations) and AMCS 202 (Applied Mathematics II).
+  Responsibilities included leading recitations, grading, and organizing the Winter School for students needing remediation.

+- **Mentorship**
+  Supervised Andrea Panozzo, whose Master’s thesis was partially based on my PhD research.

+- **Instructor — Applied Mathematics School (AMS 2023)**
+  Taught short courses and received the **Best Teacher Award** for outstanding instruction.

+# Honors and Scholarships
+- **KAUST Gifted Student Program Scholarship (KGSP)**
+  Prestigious full-ride undergraduate scholarship awarded by KAUST, supporting academic excellence abroad.

+- **Saudi Arabia Cultural Mission Scholarship**
+  Full-ride scholarship covering tuition and expenses during studies at the University of Washington.

+- **KAUST Fellowship for Graduate Studies**
+  Covers tuition and housing, in addition to providing a monthly stipend during PhD studies.

 ---